Sara Ahmed

 Sara Ahmed (born 30 August 1969) is a British-Australian writer and scholar whose area of study includes the intersection of feminist theory, queer theory, affect theory, critical race theory and postcolonialism.
 Her foundational work, The Cultural Politics of Emotion, in which she explores the social dimension and circulation of emotions, is recognized as a foundational text in the nascent field of affect theory.

 Life

 Ahmed was born in Salford, England on 30 August 1969.
 She is the daughter of a Pakistani father and an English mother, and she emigrated from England to Adelaide, Australia with her family in the early 1970s.
-Key themes in her work, such as migration, orientation, difference, strangerness, and mixed identities, relate directly to some of these early experiences.
+Key themes in her work, such as migration, orientation, difference, strangeness, and mixed identities, relate directly to some of these early experiences.
 She completed her first degree at the University of Adelaide and doctoral research at the Centre for Critical and Cultural Theory, Cardiff University.
 She now lives on the outskirts of Cambridge with her partner, Sarah Franklin, who is an academic at the University of Cambridge.